Is Violin Good for Kids? 9 important qualities

 6. Patience

-Usually, we, adults, want results now.
+Usually, we adults want results now.
 This is the exact opposite when it comes to learning the violin.
-Children, on the contrary, don’t set goals long term.
-They are just happy with where they are now, and just holding the violin in their hands is just as rewarding as playing Mozart N# 5 in a couple of years.
+Children, on the contrary, don’t set long-term goals.
+They are happy with where they are now, and just holding the violin in their hands is just as rewarding as playing Mozart N# 5 in a couple of years.

 7. Focus

-Again, our modern age society provides too many interruptions in our life.
-Children and young people, in general, find it more and more difficult to concentrate on one task for a period of time.
+Again, our modern age society provides too many interruptions in our lives.
+Children and young people, in general, find it more and more challenging to concentrate on one task for a while.

-That focus can be also called concentration and is essential to learning the violin.
-If you don’t develop that ability, you can’t play that instrument.
-Again, whether or not your child wants to become a professional violinist or not, the learned ability to focus will be of great help for his or her studies and on hard periods of exams and graduation.
+That focus can also be called concentration and is essential to learning the violin.
+You can only play that instrument if you develop that ability.
+Again, whether or not your child wants to become a professional violinist, the learned ability to focus will significantly help his or her studies on arduous periods of exams and graduation.

 8. Self-discipline